oarepo/rfcs/docs/0008-communities-backend.md

 - [invenio-users-resources](https://github.com/inveniosoftware/invenio-users-resources) to manage user roles and groups
 - [invenio-admin](https://github.com/inveniosoftware/invenio-admin) for Community administration interface, creation of system users, management of external group mappings

-The implementation will be split in two parts:
+Implementation will be split into the following parts:

 ### OARepo Communities library